Total gambling expenditure (nominal value) by state and territory, 1975–76 to 2018–19

 This data has been compiled by the City of Greater Dandenong, a leadership council of the Alliance for Gambling Reform, to help interested parties obtain information about the impact of gambling upon their local areas.

-If an application for poker machines has arisen in your local area, reviewing the previous VCGLR decisions on gaming applications will be helpful in preparing to present a rebuttal case to Council and the VCGLR if necessary.
+If an application for poker machines has arisen in your local area, reviewing the previous VGCCC decisions on gambing applications will be helpful in preparing to present a rebuttal case to Council and the VGCCC if necessary.
 Including specific data of your local area and the potential harm caused by additional poker machines will be crucial to making your case, as well as linking to the listed relevant research.

 NEW SOUTH WALES

-Data for poker machines in clubs and pubs in NSW is published 6 monthly by the Dept of Liquor and Gaming.
+Data for poker machines in clubs and pubs in NSW is published 6 monthly by the Dept of Liquor and Gambing.
 Data is reported by Local Government Area (LGA).

 There are some quirks to note: The reporting period for clubs is June-Nov & Dec-May, while pubs report July-Dec & Jan-June, although both data sets are released at the same time.